-Sociologists with little to no experience tend to make between $36200 and $51380 while the more experienced ones make over $103300 per year.
+Sociologists with little to no experience tend to make between $46170 and $63610 while the more experienced ones can earn over $110680 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Sociologist is to move to a higher paying state like NJ.
-Right now, the highest paying states for Sociologists are NJ, CA, DC, PA and NC.
+One of the easiest ways to increase your salary as a Sociologist is to move to a higher paying state like PA.
+Right now, the highest paying states for Sociologists are PA, MA, NJ, CA and NC.

-3 other factors that can increase your salary as A Sociologist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Sociologist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Sociologists what degree they had when they got the job and most of them said they had a PhD followed by Master’s degree.
+We asked other Sociologists what degree they had when they got the job and most of them said they had a PhD followed by a Master’s Degree.

 Pros and Cons